-- 1. Reviews current health problems and nursing care needs in the community. - 2.
-Reviews information about health programs, resources, and future plans in the community. - 3.
-Shares information about current health care education and direction of future health care programs. - 4.
-Provides recommendations relative to proposed activities or program
+- Reviews current health problems and nursing care needs in the community. - Reviews information about health programs, resources, and future plans in the community. - Shares information about current health care education and direction of future health care programs. - o Provides recommendations relative to proposed activities or program